sderosiaux/golb/src/pages/2016-10-23-are-you-up-to-date/index.md

 language: "en"
 tags: ['technology', 'watch', 'newsletter', 'update', 'engineering', 'big data' ]
 background: 'background.jpg'
+description: "Our jobs don't stop to evolve: continuous learning is mandatory.
+There are so many sources of knowledge out there.
+Focus."
 ---

 A few weeks ago, I've created a repo on Github resuming how I stay up to date: [sderosiaux/how-i-stay-updated](https://github.com/sderosiaux/how-i-stay-updated).